 Overview of the Issue

-On October 28, 2021, the recreational fishing and boating community applauded the introduction of the Forage Fish Conservation Act by Congresswoman Debbie Dingell (D-Mich.) and Congressman Brian Mast (R-Fla.).
-The legislation and its Senate companion bill would require federal fisheries managers to account for the role forage fish play in the marine ecosystem when catch limits are set on these small but important fish.
+On June 4, 2025, the recreational fishing and boating community applauded the reintroduction of the Forage Fish Conservation Act of 2025 by Congresswoman Debbie Dingell (D-MI) and Congressman Brian Mast (R-FL).
+The bipartisan legislation would require federal fisheries managers to account for the role forage fish play in the marine ecosystem when catch limits are set on these small but important fish.

 What You Can Do